 Mawlynnong, Meghalaya

-Perched in the hills of Meghalaya, the small village of Mawlynnong has earned a unique reputation as Asia’s cleanest village.
-Here, everyone participates in the cleaning of the streets and common spaces, the youngest are made aware of the importance of cleaning, and the gardeners are responsible for the maintenance of the fauna.
-As you explore the village, soak up the peaceful atmosphere as you wander past the exotic vegetation, traditional bamboo houses and natural bridges made from tree roots.
+Perched in the hills of Meghalaya, the dinky village of Mawlynnong has earned a reputation as one of Asia’s cleanest.
+In this eco-conscious haven, everyone helps to clean the village streets and common spaces, youngsters are taught about the importance of cleaning, rainwater is harvested and gardeners help maintain the flora.
+As you explore this beautiful community-led village, you’ll wander past exotic vegetation, traditional bamboo houses and living bridges made from tree roots – it’s a truly magical place.

 9